wowgr8/HairSalon/README.md

 ## Project Setup/Installation Instructions

-1. Download .NET 5.0 SDK for : <a href="https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.102-windows-x64-installer" target="_blank">Windows</a>

-1. Download .NET 5.0 SDK for Mac: <a href="https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.100-macos-x64-installer" target="_blank">Mac</a>
+1. Download .NET 5.0 SDK for : <a href="https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.102-windows-x64-installer" target="_blank">Windows</a> or <a href="https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.100-macos-x64-installer" target="_blank">Mac</a>

-2. Clone the appliction to your computer by entering: `git clone https://github.com/wowgr8/HairSalon` in the terminal
+2. Clone the appliction to your computer by entering: ```git clone https://github.com/wowgr8/HairSalon``` in the terminal
 3. Open the repository in the terminal
 4. Import cesar_lopez.sql database into MySql by following these steps
 5. Launch MySql Workbench